simonjstanford/wpf-notes/MVVM & Property Binding/Dependency Properties.md

 - Participation in animation, styles and templates - A Dependency Property can animate, set styles using style setters and even provide templates for the control.
 - CallBacks - Whenever a property is changed you can have a callback invoked.
 - Resources - You can define a Resource for the definition of a Dependency Property in XAML.
-- Overriding Metadata - You can define certain behaviours of a Dependency Property using `PropertyMetaData.
+- Overriding Metadata - You can define certain behaviours of a Dependency Property using `PropertyMetaData`.
 Thus, overriding a metadata from a derived property will not require you to redefine or re-implement the entire property definition.

 ## AddOwner
-You can use AddOwner() to share types, defaults, metadata of a dependency property.
+You can use `AddOwner()` to share types, defaults, metadata of a dependency property.
 If you Register the property every place you want to use it, and you change the definition you will have to track down and change all of them.

 ```csharp
 public static readonly DependencyProperty BirthYearProperty =